Kids QUAD Regulations

 • Machine nameplates must be of regulation dimensions.

-• The plates (one front and two rear) will have a yellow background with black numbers.
+• The plates, the front one (supplied by the organization) and the two rear ones will have a yellow background (C0, M20, J100, N0), with matte black numbers.

 • Digit size: 14 cm high minimum